-Most problems with the hip flexors, however, don’t originate in a lack of strength but in a lack of flexibility.
+Most problems with the hip flexors don’t originate in a lack of strength but in a lack of flexibility.
 To understand how these muscles lose their flexibility, imagine someone with a broken arm, her bent elbow encased in a plaster cast.
-When the cast is removed after six or eight weeks, the soft tissues around the elbow (muscles, tendons, ligaments, and even skin) will have shortened, and the elbow won’t straighten out.
-It will take patient stretching over several weeks to restore the range of motion.
-Similarly, if the hip is constantly kept in a flexed position—like sitting—for hours every day, day after day, the hip flexors will shorten and shrink, limiting your ability to fully extend (straighten) the hip.
+When the cast is removed after six or eight weeks, the soft tissues around the elbow (muscles, tendons, ligaments, and even skin) will have shortened, and the elbow won’t immediately straighten out.
+It will take the patient stretching over several weeks to restore the full range of motion.
+Similarly, if the hip is constantly kept in a flexed position, like sitting, for hours every day, day after day, the hip flexors will shorten and shrink, limiting your ability to fully extend the hip.

 With the best of intentions, yoga students sometimes create a muscle imbalance between the hamstrings and the hip flexors that contributes to an anterior (forward) pelvic tilt.
 Most yoga practitioners work long and hard to improve their hamstring flexibility but spend much less time stretching their hip flexors.
 Eventually, the hamstrings lengthen significantly, while the hip flexors improve only slightly.
 The result: The relatively tighter hip flexors tip the pelvis forward because the relatively longer hamstrings no longer exert an equal counterpull on the sitting bones of the pelvis.